 The Agency used surface water monitoring data to evaluate the ecological risks associated with the antimicrobial uses of triclosan.
 In addition, the Agency performed consumer environmental modeling for triclosan (DTD and PDM).
 The results of the modeling indicate that concentrations of triclosan due to EPA-registered uses in surface water do not exceed concentrations of concern for acute risk presumptions for aquatic animals and plants.
-However, because it is unknown how much triclosan is released from industrial sites (where triclosan is incorporated into plastic and textile items) into the environment, the Agency is requiring registrants to perform effluent discharge monitoring at textile industrial use sites.
+However, because it is unknown how much triclosan is released from industrial sites (where triclosan is incorporated into plastic and textile items) into the environment, the Agency required registrants to perform effluent discharge monitoring at textile industrial use sites.
 For plastic use sites, label modifications negated the need for monitoring.

 In its risk assessments, the Agency identified risks of concern associated with residential and occupational use when applying paint; occupational use when applying triclosan to paint in a manufacturing setting; and occupational use when applying triclosan during pulp and paper manufacturing.
-The RED includes mitigation measures that will address these risks of concern.
-The paint use (inclusive of stains and coatings) has been requested to be voluntarily cancelled by the registrants.
-Once the action to terminate the paint use is completed, any risks associated with triclosan-treated paint will be mitigated.
-For the pulp and paper use, risks will be mitigated by requiring the use of a closed delivery system when triclosan is applied in a manufacturing setting.
+The RED included mitigation measures to address these risks of concern.
+The paint use (inclusive of stains and coatings) has been voluntarily cancelled by the registrants.
+For the pulp and paper use, risks were mitigated by requiring the use of a closed delivery system when triclosan is applied in a manufacturing setting.

 Based on input from the registrants, most manufacturing facilities already used a closed delivery system when applying triclosan in a pulp and paper manufacturing setting, so the impact should be minimal.
-The use triclosan in paint comprises a very small percentage of the triclosan market, therefore the cancellation of this use will also have a very minimal impact on this market as there are numerous other materials preservatives which can be used in paint.
+The use of triclosan in paint comprised a very small percentage of the triclosan market, therefore the cancellation of this use had a very minimal impact on this market as there are numerous other materials preservatives which can be used in paint.

 Triclosan is primarily used in FDA-regulated applications (soaps, toothpaste, detergents, medical devices, etc.).
 However, there are several EPA-registered uses of triclosan when used as a material preservative in mattresses, plastics, textiles (footwear and clothing), toys and adhesives.
 Triclosan also has an HVAC coil application which is limited to commercial applicators only.

 The Agency is aware that research is ongoing regarding triclosan.
 The outcomes of this further research may require the Agency to revisit this decision in the future.
-Further, given the rapidly developing scientific database for triclosan, the Agency intends to accelerate the schedule for the registration review process for this chemical.
-Currently, the Agency intends to begin that process in 2013, ten years earlier than originally planned, pending receipt and review of new data.
+Further, given the rapidly developing scientific database for this chemical, the Agency accelerated the schedule for the registration review process for triclosan by beginning the process in 2013.